linera-io/linera-protocol/examples/matching-engine/README.md

 Fortunately, Linera provides a solution based on temporary chains:
 If the number of parties who want to swap tokens is limited, we can make them all chain owners, allow only Matching Engine operations on the chain, and allow only the Matching Engine to close the chain.
+In addition, we make Matching Engine operation per block mandatory, so owners cannot spam the chain with empty blocks.

 ```bash
 kill %% && sleep 1    # Kill the service so we can use CLI commands for chain 1.